scipy-lectures/scientific-python-lectures/intro/pandas/0_2_pandas_dataframes_attributes_methods.md

 Your task is the following:

-- take a random sample *with replacement* of all the rows in the Dataframe (e.g. your sample should have the *same number of rows* as the original Dataframe)
+- take a random sample *with replacement* of all the rows in the Data Frame (e.g. your sample should have the *same number of rows* as the original Data Frame)

 - use an appropriate method to calculate the means of `Human Development Index`, `Fertility Rate` and `Population`, from your random sample